slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

-«What’s your best out-the-door price?»
-«Can you do X% below that?
-If you can reach my price, I’ll buy today.»

-- Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
-- How to say no? «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'

-Tone of voice is a big clue to know with whom we are negotiating:
+- Tone of voice is a big clue to know with whom we are negotiating:

 > *'The analytical cold guy is very patient;
 The assertive guy (eg. Trump) wants to make it fast;